-However, as a modern student and research scholar you will be well provided for in the library that is recognised as one of the outstanding libraries of its kind in London.
-Approximately 1,000 books are added to the library each year.
-In addition, the reference section of the library contains over 120 current Journal titles.
-The Library Catalogue is fully computerised and can be accessed over the Internet.
+Today, Spurgeon’s College Library is recognised as one of the best theological libraries in London, holding around 55,000 books, with approximately 1,000 being added each each year.
+In addition, the reference section of the Library contains over 340 Journals.
+The Catalogue is fully computerised and can be accessed over the Internet.
 A wireless network operates throughout the Library.

 Opening Hours (For Current Staff and Students)

-Vacation opening times vary and the Library is closed on Sundays and on most Bank Holidays.
+Vacation opening times vary and the Library is closed on most Bank Holidays.

 External Visitors to the Library